asreview/asreview/docs/source/installation.rst

 .. figure:: ../images/installation/add_to_path.PNG
    :alt:

+|
+|

-After installing Python, make sure to close and reopen your Command prompt (``CMD.exe``), and again, within this prompt, execute:
+After installing Python, make sure to close and reopen your Command prompt (``CMD.exe``), and again, within this prompt, again execute:

 .. code::

     python --version

-to check if Python has been properly installed:
+to check if Python (version 3.6 or higher) has been properly installed:

 .. figure:: ../images/installation/check_python_version_again.PNG
    :alt:

-You can now proceed to the following section.

 2. Install ASReview
 ~~~~~~~~~~~~~~~~~~~~~~~~
-If your Python version is 3.6+, you can start installing the ASReview
+If your Python version is 3.6 or higher, you can start installing the ASReview
-software on your computer. **IMPORTANT**: If you run into any issues during the installation, please consult
-`the troubleshooting section <installation.html#troubleshooting>`__.

-To install the ASReview software, execute the following in the Command prompt (`CMD.exe`):
+software on your computer.
+Execute the following in the Command prompt (`CMD.exe`):

 .. code::

     pip install asreview

-If ASReview was installed succesfully, the last line should return something like
+If ASReview was installed succesfully, this command should return a bunch of text of which the last line is something like:

 .. code::
     Successfully installed asreview-0.9.6

+*Note: if you run into an error at this step, try executing `python -m pip install asreview` instead.
+If this doesn't fix your problems, please consult `the troubleshooting section <installation.html#troubleshooting>`__.*

 3. Launch ASReview
 ~~~~~~~~~~~~~~~~~~~~~~~
-You are now ready to start using ASReview!
+Congratulations!
+You are now ready to start using ASReview.
 Launch ASReview by executing in the Command prompt:

 .. code::

     asreview oracle

 A web browser will open the ASReview user interface.
-Please follow the step in our `Quick Tour <quick-tour.html>`__.
-Quick Tour on how to carry out your first Automated Systematic Review! -add link!-
+Please follow the steps in our `Quick Tour <quick-tour.html>`__ on how to carry out your first Automated Systematic Review!

 --------------------------------------------------------------------------------